c4s4/neon/doc/usermanual.md

 The path to extended build files is important:

 - If this path is **absolute** or starts with **./** (that is in current directory), this works as you would expect.
 - If this path is relative without starting with *./*, this build file is in the NeON repository.
-See bellow for more explanations.
+See below for more explanations.

 The *super* task will run steps of parent target.